albertojulian/mada-driver-assistant/README.md

   - ActionEvent: mainly used to avoid repeating the same action over the same object too soon
 - `planner.py`
 - `functions_schema.py`: automatically generates function schemas by parsing the function definitions in a given python file.
 The schemas are used by the LLM in the Driver Agent's Planner to decide if a given function must be called.
 It also contains a FunctionParser class used by the Driver Agent's Planner to parse the JSON output of the LLM in function calling mode and ensure the function exists and is correctly called
+- `text_to_speech.py`: manages the text-to-speech functionality, currently very simple:
+  - a call to Google's gtts service, which takes a text and delivers an audio file of the spoken text
+  - a call to MacOS `afplay` command, which takes an audio file and plays it
 - `mada.yaml`: contains the configuration parameters
+- ``

 ## Execution instructions
 - Connect the camera to the computer